seznam/ima/docs/tutorial/static-view.md

 ### Styling our form

 So let's make our guestbook look a little better.
-To achieve this, we'll use Bootstrap CSS library and the Material Design theme.
-To make things simple we're just going to use CDN hosted CSS and JS files.
+To achieve this, we'll use Bootstrap CSS library.
+To make things simple we're just going to use CDN hosted CSS file (we don't need any to use any JS components from bootstrap in our example so that's why we're including only CSS).

 We strongly suggest that when creating your new application, it would be better manage these dependencies, for example through npm or even building your custom version